 Research focus:

-During learning, cellular and molecular changes take place that need to be stabilized in order for memory to be formed, stored and accurately retrieved.
+During learning, cellular and molecular changes are induced that need to be stabilized in order for memory to be formed, stored and accurately retrieved.
 Collectively, the stable changes that support memory are called an engram.
-Although the neurobiological mechanisms that support the initial encoding and retrieval of learned associations received much attention, the processes that underlie the stabilization of new memories (days old) into persistent remote memories (several weeks old) are poorly understood.
+Although the neurobiological mechanisms that support the initial encoding and retrieval of learned associations received much attention, the processes that underlie the stabilization of new memories (days-old) into persistent remote memories (weeks-to-months-old) are poorly understood.
 Research by my team and others points to an important role of the cortex in expression of remote memories.
 However, little is known about the time-dependent functional contribution of the different neuronal sub-types in the cortex and their molecular adaptations.
 Our ambition is to functionally dissect the temporal, cellular and molecular organization of long-lasting associative memory in cortical circuitry.
 We specifically focus on memory encoding and retrieval at the level of neuronal ensembles/engram cells.

-We make use of fear conditioning to study negative (aversive) experiences and for positive experiences we train mice to self-administer alcohol or sucrose reward in operant cages.
-These models have in common that they produce stable memories that can persist for the life-time of the animal.
+We make use of fear conditioning to study negative (aversive) experiences and for positive experiences we use alcohol or sucrose self-administration in operant cages.
+These models have in common that they produce stable memories.
+Moreover, it is important to gain a better understanding of the mechanisms underlying persistent fear and alcohol memories, given the relevance for traumatic experiences and addictive behavior, respectively.

 Collaborations: